slimbeek6/speed_quiz_SML/README.md

 Finally create the High Scores section, which will be the high scores list with all the scores previously submitted in the end section, as well as a button to navigate back to the Start section, and a button that clears the high scores list.

-After this work is done, make sure to link out to the javascript document!
+After this work is done, make sure to link out to the javascript document, and ensure all the sections other than the Start section to include a style that hides them until they are called, using the display: none style.

 **Initial Javascript Setup**